baskarmib/DotNetOpenSourceDays/README.md

 Fork the repo and raise a pull request with your talk details -

-1. Title of Talk
+1. Title of Talk - **NoSQL Design Patterns You Need to Know**

-2. Short Abstract -
+2. Short Abstract - **In this talk we’ll dive-deep into NoSQL design patterns such as computed, bucket, tree, and others.
+In addition to good design patterns, we’ll take a look at some anti-patterns to get a more complete picture of the do’s and don’ts when it comes to designing our NoSQL databases.**

-3. Audience Level - Beginner, Intermediate, Advanced
+3. Audience Level - **Beginner**, Intermediate, Advanced

-4. Speaker Bio Details and Social Media Handle
+4. Speaker Bio Details and Social Media Handle -

+**Ado Kukic**
+**@kukicado**
+**Ado is a full-stack developer and senior developer advocate at MongoDB as well as a Google Developer Expert for Web Technologies.
+Mixing his passion of programming and education, he creates tutorials, talks, courses, and other educational content focusing on databases, serverless technologies, security, authentication, and much more.
+On the front-end, he prefers Angular, while on the backend he flip-flops between Node.js and Golang.**

 Any topics related to .Net Open Source Ecosystem be it .Net based Open Source Libraries or Frameworks.
 I will leave it to your imagination but it should be Open Source and .Net based.